JonathanDistler/Jonathan-Distler-Portfolio/_pages/cv.md

 ---

 #### Objective
 Aspiring engineering student with a strong foundation in computation and design.
-I'm passionate about aerospace, public policy, entrepreneurship, and soft robotics.
-I'm easger to apply my knowledge in real-world applications.
+I'm passionate about robotics, aerospace, entrepreneurship, and public policy.
+I'm easger to apply my knowledge in real-world applications and explore the full breadth of research, industry, and entrepreneurship that engineering has to offer.

 ---

 #### Education
 - **Cornell University**
-  *Bachelor of Science in Mechanical and Aerospace Engineering* *Minor in Physics*
+  *Bachelor of Science in Mechanical and Aerospace Engineering* *with a Minor in Physics*
   GPA: 3.62/4.0 | Graduation: May, 2027

 - **Blacksburg High School**